barsoom/review/README.md

 * [x] Port to 0.17
 * [x] Try having a single main module since other things are shared
 * [x] Persist who reviews and who reviewed
+* [x] Consider if temporary state-sync could be setup so both apps could be used at once for a while
 * [ ] Store payload from Github commit
   * [ ] In remit: store "repository" outside of payload so that the commit payload can be stored directly into the db?
   * [ ] Does created\_at and updated\_at get updated by ecto?
-* [ ] Consider if temporary state-sync could be setup so both apps could be used at once for a while
 * [ ] Auto reload on code changes to keep everyone up to date (as changes will come somewhat often), or a notice that you are behind like trello

 ## Make it possible and practial to switch over to this version for normal use

 * [ ] Implement the comments page
 * [ ] Add any missing behavior from the angular code
-* [ ] Send entire state when you re-connect, show that this works as it's kind of a killer feature for this version
+* [ ] Send entire state when you re-connect, [like the welcome hook](https://gist.github.com/joakimk/7b9ed5138c48594f0cdecfe95cb6c41e), show that this works as it's kind of a killer feature for this version

 ## More reliable state sync

 * [x] Simplify / Usability: Explore the UI-feel when not doing any local updates at all, just displaying the server updates
-  - [ ] Have a offline-label displayed by js (or set as elm state?) on send-to-server-errors, and hidden on join?
-* [ ] Experiment: Keep a list of all actions that have happened in server memory, with an incrementing id?
-  - [ ] Backup the list to redis to handle restarts

 ## Make the tools better